 At that point, this additional revenue stream can become another challenge in your life or another form of self-expression.

-Lowering expenses and earning money in retirement are three very clear ways to reduce the time until you are financially independent.
+Lowering expenses and earning money in retirement are two very clear ways to reduce the time until you are financially independent.

 You reduce spending by while replacing of your income during retirement ().

-This would result in you reaching FI in .
-That would be earlier than your timeline of by .
+This would result in you reaching FI in year.
+That would be earlier than your current timeline of year by year!